natesheridan/espresso.cam/README.md

 It’s powered by Agora’s real‑time video, so it’s smooth and low-latency.
 Agora includes 10,000 free viewer minutes each month, which means you can realistically watch your furry friends for roughly 22% of the month with 1 camera, or about 11% of the month with 2 cameras—at zero cost—assuming a single viewer.

 I'd say check out the demo but this is meant to be free and you would drive my view minute costs up.
+So feel free to see the deployed demo, that has an expired token in it at [espresso.cam](https://espresso.cam)

 Static, browser‑only app hosted on GitHub Pages.
 Media and signaling are provided by Agora (RTC + RTM).
 No custom backend.